Participate in a clinical trial

 Find a suitable trial

 Your doctor is the first person to ask about relevant clinical trials for your condition that you can access in your area.
-You can also proactively search for a clinical trial using the ClinTrial Refer app or website, or by searching the MASC Trials website.
+You can also proactively search for a clinical trial by searching the Melanoma and Skin Cancer Trials website or by using the ClinTrial Refer app or website.

-ClinTrial Refer is a mobile app and website platform that shows detailed information about all the clinical trials coordinated by MASC Trials and other organisations.
+ClinTrial Refer is a mobile app and website platform that shows detailed information about all the clinical trials coordinated by Melanoma and Skin Cancer Trials and other organisations.
 ClinTrial Refer is available to patients and their families, and clinicians.

 Download the ClinTrial Refer app for free through the Apple App Store or Google Play on your smartphone or tablet.
-By using the QR code below, you will be taken directly to the available trials coordinated by MASC Trials on the app, or to the relevant app store to download the app if you don’t have it installed.
+By using the QR code below, you will be taken directly to the available trials coordinated by Melanoma and Skin Cancer Trials on the app, or to the relevant app store to download the app if you don’t have it installed.
+Watch the video below to learn how the ClinTrial Refer app can help you find a suitable melanoma or skin cancer trial.

 A world-wide database of clinical trials.
 Use the advanced search function to locate trials for your condition and country.